• Skip to primary navigation

 Free checklist with 27 racquet recommendations

-For example, tennis racquets for beginners are usually lighter in weight and have more power with less control.
+For example, the best tennis racquets for beginners are usually lighter in weight and have more power with less control.
 If you’re a physically strong, athletic adult, however, it may be better for you to buy a racquet with a bit more control even if you are new to tennis.

 Video Review of Wilson Tennis Racquets